Frodsham School: Ofsted

 The Office for Standards in Education, Children's Services and Skills (Ofsted) audited the Frodsham School in the autumn term of 2006 over three days.
 It achieved an overall rating of level 2 (or "Good") in the Ofsted scale, while earning Outstanding marks in the categories of "How well learners enjoy their education" and "The extent to which learners make a positive contribution to the community."

 Closure

 As part of a nationwide initiative, it was announced in the 2005-06 school year that Frodsham School was to close at the end of the 2007 school year.
 Further consultations set this date back to 2009.
-As of 2007, was no new intake, meaning the school no longer has a year 7.
+As of 2007, was no new intake, meaning the school no longer had a year 7.

 Frodsham School closed due to falling birth rates; there are no longer enough children of school age to justify two schools so close together.
 Helsby High School has been extended to allow Frodsham pupils to move, and Frodsham has now closed.